kodemore/gata/README.md

     BOOKED = 2
     SOLD = 3

+@dataclass()
-class Pet(DataClass):
+class Pet:
+    sold_at: datetime
+    tags: List[str]
     name: str = "Pimpek"
     age: int = 0
-    sold_at: datetime
-    tags: List[str]
     status: PetStatus = PetStatus.AVAILABLE

     class Meta:
         name = {"min": 2, "max": 10}  # Minimum name length is 2 maximum is 10
         age = {"min": 0, "max": 100}  # Minimum pet's age is 0 and maximum is 100
-        tags = {"min": 1 , "items": {"min": 2, "max": 10}}  # Minimum amount of tags is 1 and each tag name's length must be between 2 to 10 characters
+        tags = {"min": 1}  # List of tags must contain at least one item
 ```
-Inner `Meta` class can be used to further specify validation limitations, the following is a list of possible
-options that might be used in the meta field's specification:
+Inner `Meta` class contains properties, name of the property corresponds to parent class.
+Each property holds dict value which may contain the following keys:

  - `min` - depending on the context it specified be min value or length
  - `max` - depending on the context it specifies maximum value or length
  - `format` - used to specify accepted string's format, available list of formats is available below
  - `multiple_of` - used with numbers to specify that validated value has to be multiplication of given value
- - `items` - used with lists or sets to specify item's limitation
+ - `pattern` - specifies regex used to validate string value

 ### Available string formats (string validators)
- - `datetime`
+ - `date-time`
  - `date`
  - `time`
  - `uri`